-The WSO has selected 5 exceptional candidates to fill the Music Director position.
-Each candidate will perform a Masterworks concert in the 2019-2020 season and the audience will have the opportunity to give feedback on their performance.
-This is an exciting opportunity to be part of the WSO's journey into a new era of musical excellence.
+The WSO has selected exceptional candidates to fill the Music Director position.
+Four candidates performed a Masterworks concert in the 2019-2020 season and our audiences gave great feedback on their performance.
+Due to CoVid-19, the Masterworks Concert featuring Andrés Lopera was postponed.
+The search continues and is an exciting opportunity for you to be part of the WSO's journey into a new era of musical excellence.

 One of the most celebrated Latin American conductors in the United States, Andrés Lopera recently completed a successful three-year tenure as Assistant Conductor of the Colorado Symphony and is now finishing his first season in the same role with the Columbus Symphony.
 Lopera has directed intricate performances with principal orchestras such as the Oregon Symphony, Toledo Symphony, New World Symphony, San Antonio Symphony and Portland Columbia Symphony Orchestra, as well as summer festivals, including the National Repertory Orchestra and the Youth Orchestra of the Americas.
 In October 2017, Lopera covered a celebrated series of concerts with the Los Angeles Philharmonic under the direction of Gustavo Dudamel and Carlos Miguel Prieto.
 Lopera received his Master of Music in Orchestra Conducting from New England Conservatory.